Trail to Eagle Scout

 – other certificates, photos, documents

 The notebook will be available at the candidate’s board of review, and if successful, will be returned to the candidate after the review.
-Following the approval of the Scout’s rank application by national BSA, the Scout will be notified via email that he/she has successfully earned the rank.
+Following approval of the Scout’s rank application by national BSA, the Scout will be notified via email that he/she has successfully earned the rank.
 The Eagle certificate and card will be available to be picked up at the council office.

-Your Scoutmaster conference is the last step in your Eagle advancement process in the troop.
+Your Scoutmaster conference is often the last step in your Eagle advancement process in the troop.
 It must be completed BEFORE you turn age 18.

 This does not mean that you can’t approach your Scoutmaster for a discussion at any time.
 It’s not unusual to have several conversations before the final one where your rank requirements, project, and application are signed off.
-You can also approach the Life to Eagle Mentor or Troop Committee Chair during this time to get a better understanding of requirements, candidate notebook contents, and other details of the process.
+You can also approach the Life to Eagle Mentor or troop committee chair during this time to get a better understanding of requirements, candidate notebook contents, and other details of the process.

 Your conference is more than just a check of the paperwork.
 You should be prepared to talk about your journey to this point in Scouting, skills you have learned through your rank progression, your goals, and how to prepare for the board of review.
 Reaching this point is a culmination of years of work and experience.
 You will have grown from learning Scouting skills to doing Scouting activities to being a Scout for life.
 It’s a time to be well prepared and to celebrate.